Relevant transactions disclosure

-As mentioned before please see below those cases in which the taxpayer would be obliged to disclose the reportable transaction:
+As mentioned before, please see below those cases in which the taxpayer would be required to disclose the reportable transaction:

-- When the tax advisor does not provide the client with the identification number of the reportable scheme issued by the MTA or a notice confirming that the transaction is not reportable.
+- When the tax advisor does not provide the client with the identification number of the reportable scheme issued by the Mexican tax authorities or a notice confirming that the transaction is not reportable.

-- When the reportable scheme has been designed, organized, implemented and managed by the taxpayer.
+- When the reportable scheme has been designed, organised, implemented, and managed by the taxpayer.
 In these cases, when the taxpayer is a legal entity, the individuals who are the tax advisors responsible for the reportable scheme who have shares or participations in said taxpayer, or with whom they maintain a subordination relationship, shall be excluded from the obligation to disclose such transaction.

-- When the taxpayer obtains tax benefits in Mexico from a reportable scheme that has been designed, marketed, organized, implemented or managed by a person who is not considered a tax advisor.
+- When the taxpayer obtains tax benefits in Mexico from a reportable scheme that has been designed, marketed, organised, implemented, or managed by a person who is not considered a tax advisor.

-- When the tax advisor is a foreign resident without a permanent establishment in Mexico, in accordance with the MITL, or when having one, the activities attributable to such permanent establishment are not those performed by a tax advisor.
+- When the tax advisor is a foreign resident without a PE in Mexico, in accordance with the Mexican Income Tax Law, or, when having one, the activities attributable to such PE are not those performed by a tax advisor.

 - When there is a legal impediment for the tax advisor to disclose the reportable scheme.

 - When there is an agreement between the tax advisor and the taxpayer for the latter to be the party filing the reportable scheme.

-The taxpayers obliged to comply with the reportable scheme provisions are those residents in Mexico and residents abroad having a Permanent Establishment in Mexico based on MITL provisions, when their tax returns reflect the tax benefits of the reportable scheme.
+The taxpayers required to comply with the reportable scheme provisions are those residents in Mexico and residents abroad having a PE in Mexico based on Mexican Income Tax Law provisions, when their tax returns reflect the tax benefits of the reportable scheme.
 Such persons are also required to disclose when they engage in transactions with foreign related parties and such schemes generate tax benefits in Mexico for the latter by reason of such transactions.

 Cash deposits reporting

 Financial institutions are required to report, by 15 February of each year, to the Revenue Administration Service (Servicio de Administracion Tributaria or SAT) the information on customers making monthly cash deposits in excess of MXN 15,000.